-Compared to most other kitchen knives, the paring knife is the baby of the family.
-With a blade measuring only 2 ½ to 4 inches long, it’s shaped like a chef’s knife in miniature with a curved blade and pointed tip; however, its small size makes it the perfect choice for ingredients that require detailed handwork, from peeling fruits and vegetables to scoring meats and deveining shrimp.
+With a blade measuring only 2 ½ to 4 inches long, the paring knife is shaped like a chef’s knife in miniature with a curved blade and pointed tip; however, its small size makes it the perfect choice for ingredients that require detailed handwork, from peeling fruits and vegetables to scoring meats and deveining shrimp.

-For these tasks, you’ll use the knife much like you would its larger counterpart.
-Place the food on a cutting board and hold the knife with your fingers wrapped around the handle, thumb pinched against the handle, or the flat of the blade near the handle.
-Keep the fingers of your off-hand curled under as you hold the food to slice or mince.
+For these small tasks, you’ll use the paring knife much like you would its larger counterpart.
+Place the food on a cutting board (preferably a wooden one, like this beauty from F.N.
+Sharp) and hold the knife with your fingers wrapped around the handle, thumb pinched against the handle or the flat of the blade near the handle.
+Keep the fingers of your off-hand curled into the "claw" position as you hold your ingredient to slice or mince.

 A sharp paring knife is just the right tool for stripping the peel off an apple or a potato in one long, curly strip.
 Since this is most easily accomplished while holding the food in your hand, rather than setting it on a cutting board, you’ll need to slightly adjust your knife grip.

-The pointed tip of the knife also comes in handy when deveining shrimp.
-Make a shallow slice down the back of the shrimp to expose the vein, and use the tip of the knife to carefully lift it out.
+The pointed tip of the paring knife also comes in handy when deveining shrimp.
+To do this, make a shallow slice down the back of the shrimp to expose the vein, then use the tip of the knife to carefully lift it out.
 This can be done with both peeled and unpeeled shrimp.

 For two-crust pies, whether sweet or savory, score the top crust to allow steam to escape and prevent the sealed edges from leaking.
 In this case, you can use the precision of a paring knife to express your creativity as well as your culinary skills.
 Cut simple straight lines or decorative shapes into the pastry—whatever suits your fancy!